-Coronavirus: UK Prime Minister Boris Johnson cancels India trip
+Coronavirus: UK Prime Minister Boris Johnson cancels India trip amid surge in cases

-Johnson and his Indian counterpart Narendra Modi will speak to each other later in April.
+Instead, Johnson and his Indian counterpart Narendra Modi will speak to each other later in April.

 British Prime Minister Boris Johnson on Monday cancelled his visit to New Delhi, which was scheduled for next week, amid the surge in coronavirus cases in India, The Guardian reported.

-Johnson and Prime Minister Narendra Modi will speak to each other later in April “to agree and launch their ambitious plans for the future partnership between the UK and India”, the two countries said in a joint statement.
+Instead, Johnson and Prime Minister Narendra Modi will speak to each other later in April “to agree and launch their ambitious plans for the future partnership between the UK and India”, the two countries said in a joint statement.

 “They will remain in regular contact beyond this, and look forward to meeting in person later this year.”

 Last week, the British government had announced that the prime minister would curtail his trip to India because of the coronavirus situation.
 Johnson was earlier scheduled to visit India on Republic Day but had to call off the trip because of the complete lockdown imposed in England at that time.